cyber-carpentry/group7/hydrology/README.md

   - consider reproducibility throughout the project
   - get helps from community
   - good documentation is important for reproducibility
-  - seek feedbacks from users to improve reproducibility
+  - seek feedbacks from users to identify bugs and improve reproducibility